opendatamonitor/ckanext-harmonisation/README.md

 --------
 The ckanext-harmonisation plugin harmonises metadata labels and values that comply with the ODM metadata scheme.
 The plugin uses the mongo DB as metadata repository and developed as part of the ODM project (www.opendatamonitor.eu).
-In order to use it you need to have the metadata (ODM scheme) stored to a collection named odm_harmonised and the raw metadata in a collection named odm.
+In order to use it, the collected metadata, raw and harmonised, need to be stored in collections with names as #odm_harmonised# and #odm# respectively.

 Implementation
 ---------------

 The extension gives the ability to an end user to harmonise specific metadata fields (Dates,Resources,Licenses,Categories) via a web form.
-It also provides the ability to add new mappings.
+It also provides the ability to add new mappings or update existing ones.

 Building
 ---------